-1. The right to remain silent if they so desire

-2. The right to request the presence of an attorney.
+- 1. The right to remain silent if they so desire - 2.
+The right to request the presence of an attorney.

-D. CHILD PROTECTIVE INVESTIGATIONS
+C. CHILD PROTECTIVE INVESTIGATIONS

-Consistent with the district's commitment to keep students safe from harm and the obligation of Westhill Central School officials to report to child protective services when they have reasonable cause to suspect that a student has been abused or maltreated, the district will cooperate with local child protective services workers who wish to conduct interviews of students on Westhill Central School property relating to allegations of suspected child abuse, and/or neglect, or custody investigations.
+Consistent with the district's commitment to keep students safe from harm and the obligation of Westhill Central School officials to report to child protective services when they have reasonable cause to suspect that a student has been abused or maltreated, the district will provide data and assistance to local child protective services workers, or members of a multi-disciplinary team accompanying such workers, who are responding to allegations of suspected child abuse, and/or neglect, or custody investigations.
+Such data and assistance include access to records relevant to the investigation, as well as interviews with any child named as a victim in a report, or a sibling of that child, or a child residing in the same home as the victim.